 Excellence in health sciences research

-The educational mission of the Faculties of Medicine and Dentistry is reinforced by a broad, dynamic and highly successful research enterprise that extends from fundamental molecular and cellular biology, to computational biology, to public and population health, to clinical research at the bedside and in the community.
+The educational mission of the Faculties of Medicine & Health Sciences and Dentistry is reinforced by a broad, dynamic and highly successful research enterprise that extends from fundamental molecular and cellular biology, to computational biology, to public and population health, to clinical research at the bedside and in the community.
 Research activity in the two Faculties represents more than 60% of McGill University’s total research, and embodies a rich history of accomplishments.
 The new Strategic Research Plan (SRP), developed jointly by Medicine and Dentistry, builds on current areas of excellence and resources and considers the expected health needs in the coming years to help guide future efforts.

 The SRP positions the faculties to stimulate innovation and attract funding, while training the next generation of health science researchers.
 It puts a renewed focus on translating knowledge from basic research into improved clinical practice and better health outcomes.
 It does this by establishing a research framework with three distinct perspectives: Disease Areas, Strategic Priorities, and Implementation Strategies.